What Is Fintech?: Financial Technology Examples, and Why It Matters

 By creating a personal profile on a website or smartphone app, you can be matched with debt relief companies to assist you in becoming debt-free.
 These apps can analyze your personal details and financial situation to find the best and most efficient solutions.
 This allows you to choose which company and debt relief process you feel best fits your financial goals and schedule.

-A good example is Accredited Debt Relief, which includes an online dashboard you can view on your smartphone.
+A good example is Accredited Debt Relief, which includes an online dashboard for reviewing progress that you can view on your smartphone.
 This financial technology allows you to create a personalized path to a debt-free lifestyle while easily keeping track of your progress through your online account.

 Why It Matters